 “I like to say that salespeople are the research and development department for our customers,” says sales trainer Mark Hunter, of The Sales Hunter.
 “What we’re here to do is to help you find ideas, help find solutions to challenges that you’re facing, that you don’t know what to do with.”

-That’s partially what Lead Qualification is about: finding the prospects who really do need your product or service.
-At this point in the sales process, it’s time for your reps to examine the answers they received during Initial Contact and use those to determine which prospect is right for your product.
+That’s partially what lead qualification is about: finding the ideal prospects who really do need your product or service.
+At this point in the sales process, it’s time for your reps to examine the answers they received during initial contact and use those to determine which prospect is right for your product.

-Qualification is important because you don’t want reps wasting their time on leads who are unlikely to buy, or who might be wrong for your product.
+Lead qualification is important in any sales strategy for time-management purposes, because you don’t want reps wasting their time on leads who are unlikely to buy, or who might be wrong for your product.

 You can use several systems to qualify your leads, but one of the most common is BANT: